gabriel-laurino/Brightness-Control-Application/README.md

 - **Pillow**: For handling images used in the tray icon.
 - **JSON**: For storing and managing language strings and configurations.
 - **PowerShell**: For executing brightness adjustments on the system through automation scripts.
+- **Portable Python**: Bundled with all necessary dependencies, eliminating the need for separate installations.

 ### Features:

-- **SDR Brightness Control**: Adjusts SDR brightness levels on HDR-enabled displays in Windows 11 (and likely Windows 10, though untested).
+- **SDR Brightness Control**: Adjusts SDR brightness levels on HDR-enabled displays in Windows 11.
 - **Multilingual Support**: English and Portuguese are supported, with language configuration stored in a single `lang.json` file.
 - **System Tray Integration**: Provides quick access to main functionalities via the system tray icon.
 - **Configuration Management**: Stores user preferences, such as brightness levels and time-based adjustments, persistently.